amazon-ion/ion-schema-schemas/README.md

 within a top-level directory.
 The collection includes:

 * [isl](isl):  schema definition for the Ion Schema Language (ISL) itself
+* [json](json): schema definition for Ion that is valid JSON and can be down-converted to JSON and later up-converted back to Ion without any loss of information

 ## License